 The UW wanted to ensure that lecture videos were more widely available to students.
 They needed a video capture solution that would enable them to automatically record lectures in all of their classrooms, and they wanted to be able to centrally schedule and manage recordings from a single dashboard.
 This would enable the school to offer lecture recordings for most courses, while minimizing the resources and time needed to manage lecture capture at scale.

 Accessibility was also a top priority for the UW — administrators were dedicated to making campus technologies beneficial for all its students.
-That meant any video platform the team might select would need to be ADA Section 508 compliant, with ample support for video captioning, screen reader use, and keyboard-based navigation.
+That meant any video platform the team might select would need to be ADA and Section 508 compliant, with ample support for video captioning, screen reader use, and keyboard-based navigation.

 Accessibility would of course be essential for students with specific learning challenges or for whom English was not their native language.
 Yet the benefits of accessibility would be felt by a far greater number of students, as captioning and other accessibility-focused features had also been shown to support comprehension and learning for all students.